Inverse magnetocaloric effect and phase separation induced by giant van Hove singularity in itinerant ferromagnetic metal: FM-PM FOPT thermodynamics: the extension of Landau theory

-Thus, we have the contributions to the infinitesimal entropy change in FM phase: the $\chi$ term is opposite to the usual sign due to the negative phase susceptibility and $\eta$ term has an~uncertain sign.
-Therefore one can expect that an inverse MCE occurs as a direct consequence of PS for the parameter region for which direct MCE occurs away of PS region:
+In FM phase, we have two contributions to the infinitesimal entropy change: the $\chi$ term is opposite to the usual sign due to the negative phase susceptibility and $\eta$ term has an~uncertain sign.
+We have verified that entropy derivatives in the equation above have comparable values and so we need to account for both of them.

-We state that the participation of FM phase in PS substantially can generally change both magnetic and entropy response.
-Furthermore, PS presence can change direct MCE away of PS region to the inverse MCE.
-For the paramagnetic phase involved in PS, the phase susceptibility is positive~(see~Eq.~(\ref{eq:dmdh})).
+We state that the participation of FM phase in PS substantially can generally change both magnetic and entropy response of the FM phase.
+Furthermore, PS presence can switch MCE from direct one outside the PS region to inverse one within the PS region.
+For the paramagnetic phase involved in PS, the phase magnetic susceptibility is positive, see~Eq.~(\ref{eq:dmdh}).
 Thus, in the phase-separated (mixed) state, the magnetic response of the paramagnetic and ferromagnetic phases are opposite in sign, which can lead to the fact that the ferromagnetic phase contributes an inverse sign to the isothermal change of the entropy $\Delta S$ when the magnetic field is applied.